octopus-db/documentation/docs/source/data_tables.rst

 Global tables
 -------------
-This section features information about :ref:`Global_lookup_tables` (i.e., indexed arrays of certian data recurring across the entire database), :ref:`Global_georeferencing_tables` (i.e., tables that store information about the spatial context of an observation), and :ref:`Global_references_tables`.
+This section features information about :ref:`Global_lookup_tables` (i.e., indexed arrays of certain data recurring across the entire database), :ref:`Global_georeferencing_tables` (i.e., tables that store information about the spatial context of an observation), and :ref:`Global_references_tables`.
 The latter relations form the part of OCTOPUS db that allows for definite identification of data sources resp. publications.

 ..  _Global_lookup_tables: